gab-palmeri/gab-palmeri/README.md

 <br>

-- 🎓 I’m currently pursuing a Computer Engineering Master Degree in </br><a href="https://www.polito.it" target="blank">Politecnico di Torino</a>
+- 🎓 I’m currently pursuing a Computer Engineering Master Degree in <a href="https://www.polito.it" target="blank">Politecnico di Torino</a>

 - 🌱 I’m working on <a href="https://t.me/grouptags_bot">TagBot</a>